 Train-the-Trainer Canning Workshop

-These one, two or three day canning workshops are for those who want to learn how to can or teach canning classes in their community.
+These one, two or three-day canning workshops are for those who want to learn how to can or teach canning classes in their community.
 Contact us to set up a canning workshop for your group that best suits your interests.
-Please email Lindsay Miles Pickup at [email protected] for more information.
+Please email Amy Weeks [email protected] for more information.